Hesperian Health Guides

 When you go to a health center or hospital for an abortion, you should be welcomed and treated with respect.
 A counselor should talk with you about your decision and explain how the abortion will be done and what the risks are.

-- You should be asked about the time of your last monthly bleeding and whether you might have an STI.
+• You should be asked when your last period was and whether you might have an STI.

-- During both abortion by suction and by surgery you will feel strong pains in the lower belly.
-But soon after the abortion is over, the pains will become less strong.
+• During both abortion by suction and by D&E, you will feel strong pains in the lower belly.
+But soon after the abortion is over, the pains will lessen.